 If we must debate or evaluate what type of EMM system an enterprise should consider, it totally depends on the specifications required on the company’s mobile phone.
 It will undoubtedly vary between organizations since the need will differ, and so will the solution.

-There can be instances when an organization demands the entire management of the personal mobile device used by the employees with the authority to wipe out the data if the device is lost or stolen.
+There can be instances when an organization demands the entire management of the personal mobile device used by the employees with the authority to wipe a device and its data if the device is lost or stolen.
 In contrast, other organizations might only demand the focus on application management or contact management.
 The specific mission of EMM is to empower workers to be highly productive while embracing mobility solutions.

 If the devices used by the employees for work and at work are not managed by the organization, they pose a definite threat to the data security of corporate assets.
 Data retrieval is almost impossible if the devices are lost, stolen, or compromised, and it also increases the probability of unauthorized access.